Juzzed/zabbix-hearthbeat/README.md

 # zabbix-hearthbeat
 Sends daily a summary of all hosts with the errors with help of an python3 script.

+Tested with zabbix 3.4-2 on CentOS running mysql

 ### Requirements:
 - Python3
 - Pip